erictriestocode/liri-node-app/README.md

 ### Other Notes
 * It helps to test with bands that are actually touring so you don't waste 5 hours in a rage wondering why your code isn't working while looking for upcoming concerts for Queen
 * Need to introduce Logging features to the application
-* would also like to introduce a built in help function(man page)
+* would also like to introduce a built in help function(essentially a man page)